 \section{Dynamical models}

 As previously introduced, the trajectory design process in cislunar space is typically based on the transition of solutions from low-fidelity dynamical models to more realistic, albeit more complex, representations of the dynamics.
-In fact, since HFEMs may oftentimes be interpreted as perturbations to simpler models, such as the CR3BP \citep{gomez2002SSFrequencies}, it is known that solutions in realistic dynamics \textit{tend} to exist in the vicinity of those from low-fidelity models, provided that relevant Hamiltonian structures are preserved \citep{Soto2025Persistence}.
-Perhaps the most prominent and useful example is that of quasi-periodic trajectories under HFEMs that describe multiple windings in close proximity to truly periodic counterparts from the CR3BP. \citet{park2025CharacterizationL2Analogs,Sanaga2024ChallengingRegion} study notable exceptions for the case of Halo orbits around the L2 equilibrium point of the Earth-Moon system, identifying transition-challenging regions of space and highlighting difficulties at transitioning orbits whose period is close to resonance with the Earth-Moon dynamics, where trajectories tend to unfold into multiple lobes, departing from the CR3BP solution.
+In fact, since HFEMs may oftentimes be interpreted as perturbations to simpler models, such as the CR3BP \cite{gomez2002SSFrequencies}, it is known that solutions in realistic dynamics \textit{tend} to exist in the vicinity of those from low-fidelity models, provided that relevant Hamiltonian structures are preserved \cite{Soto2025Persistence}.
+Perhaps the most prominent and well-studied example is that of quasi-periodic trajectories under HFEMs that describe multiple windings in close proximity to truly periodic counterparts from the CR3BP.
+In \cite{park2025CharacterizationL2Analogs,Sanaga2024ChallengingRegion}, notable exceptions are studied for the case of Halo orbits around the L2 equilibrium point of the Earth--Moon system, identifying transition-challenging regions of space and highlighting difficulties at transitioning orbits whose period is close to resonance with the Earth--Moon dynamics, where trajectories tend to unfold into multiple lobes.
 However, for most general purposes, periodic orbits from the CR3BP offer sufficiently adequate initial guesses for the purposes of determining quasi-periodic counterparts under HFEMs, with some techniques being available to circumvent difficulties in challenging application scenarios.
 Similarly, it is typically possible to transition a generic solution from the circular problem into a higher-fidelity model.
 In this sense, it is relevant to briefly explore the differential equations that dictate spacecraft motion within the CR3BP and HFEM, to highlight key differences in the dynamical representations and types of solutions that may be found.